2016 Oregon elections: Polling

-General Election
+General election

 State Treasurer

-Incumbent treasurer Ted Wheeler (D) is term-limited and successfully ran for mayor of Portland.
+Incumbent treasurer Ted Wheeler (D) was term-limited and successfully ran for mayor of Portland.
 Tobias Read (D) was elected to succeed him.

 Legislative

-The Democrats have an 18–12 majority in the Oregon State Senate in the previous session.
+The Democrats had an 18–12 majority in the Oregon State Senate in the previous session.
 Of 30 Senate seats, 16 were up for election.
-In the Oregon House of Representatives, in which Democrats hold a 35–25 majority, all 60 seats were up for election.
+In the Oregon House of Representatives, in which Democrats held a 35–25 majority, all 60 seats were up for election.

 Ballot measures

 There were seven statewide Oregon ballot measures on the November 2016 ballot: